iacobson/ecspanse/README.md

 Please note that Ecspanse does not claim to be a Bevy equivalent in Elixir.
 If you're seeking a fully-featured ECS game library, please give [Bevy](https://bevyengine.org/) a try.

+## Requirements

+OTP-25.0 and above is required to use Ecspanse.

 ## Installation

 Refer to the [Getting Started](https://hexdocs.pm/ecspanse/getting_started.html) guide for installation instructions.